 UICC fellows come from around the globe and work in all areas of cancer control.
 The fellowships allow them to visit world-renowned institutions in order to learn best practices and new skills.

-As part of its response to the coronavirus pandemic, UICC is temporarily closing the calls for the 2020 Technical Fellowships and for the sub-programme focused on Francophone Africa, Bourses pour l'Afrique Francophone.
-This is in line with UICC’s decision not to hold any face-to-face meetings or events in 2020.
-The Technical Fellowships and its French sub-programme Bourses pour l’Afrique francophone will reopen on 2nd October 2020 allowing candidates to apply for fellowship visits to take place in 2021.
+As part of UICC's response to the coronavirus pandemic and its decision not to hold any face-to-face meetings or events in 2020, the Technical Fellowships and for the sub-programme focused on Francophone Africa, Bourses pour l'Afrique Francophone were temporarily closed in April and will reopen on 2nd October 2020 allowing candidates to apply for fellowship visits to take place in 2021.

 Fellowships are available in one- or three-month durations:

 Technical Fellowships are open to candidates holding a Master's degree or medical equivalent.
 Funding contributes towards travel costs and living expenses during a one-month visit.
 The Technical Fellowships programme has been adapted to support applications from francophone Africa, including the opportunity to apply in French.
 More information is provided below.

 Les Bourses pour l’Afrique Francophone sont des bourses d’un mois spécifiquement destinées aux personnels de santé et autres professionnels travaillant dans le domaine du cancer et basés en Afrique francophone.

 The YY Study Grants provide an important opportunity to advance cancer research through international collaboration.
 Their purpose is to enable individuals from any country to carry out cancer research projects abroad and including the opportunity to receive further training in research methods or techniques.